 The Instruction Guide explains how to complete this form.
-Complete only if "Report Type" on page 1 is marked "Final al Report" •• 1 C/OH N IAME 2 Filer ID (Ethics Commission Filers) 3 SIGNATURE designa expect any further political contributions or political expenditures in connection with material at report as a final report terminates my campaign treasurer appointment.
-I also upon contributions or make any campaign expenditures without a campaign treasurer ap nderstand that I may not accept any 4 WHO IS NOT AN OFFICEHOLDER uplete A & B below only if you are not an officeholder. •• A. CAMPAIGN FUNDS Chec k only one: I do not have unexpended contributions or unexpended interest or income earned from om political contributions.
+Complete only if "Report Type" on page 1 is marked "Fin al Report" •• 1 C/OH N IAME 2 Filer ID (Ethics Commission Filers) 3 SIGNA TURE I do not expect any further political contributions or political expenditures in connection with my candidacy.
+I understand that designating a report as a final report terminates my campaign treasurer appointment.
+I also understand that I may not accept any campaign contributions or make any campaign expenditures without a campaign treasurer appointment on file.
+Signatu ure of Candidate / Officeholder 4 FILER WHO IS NOT AN OFFICEHOLDER Complete A & B below only if you are not an officeholder.
+A. CAMPAIGN FUNDS Chec k only one: I do not have unexpended contributions or unexpended interest or income earned fr rom political contributions.
 I have unexpended contributions or unexpended interest or income earned from political contributions.
 I understand that I may not convert unexpended political contributions or unexpended interest or income earned on political contributions to personal use.
 I also understand that I must file an annual report of unexpended contributions and that I may not retain unexpended contributions or unexpended interest or income earned on political contributions longer than six years after filing this final report.
 Further, I understand that I must dispose of unexpended political contributions and unexpended interest or income earned on political contributions in accordance with the requirements of Election Code, § 254.204.
 B. ASSETS Chec k only one: I do not retain assets purchased with political contributions or interest or other income from political contributions.
-I do retain assets purchased with political contributions or interest or other income from that I may not convert assets purchased with political contributions or interest or other personal use.
-I also understand that I must dispose of assets purchased with political requirements of Election Code, § 254.204. er income from political contributions to signature of Candidate 5 EHOLDER I am aware that I remain subject to filing requirements applicable to an officeholder who of file.
-I am also aware that I will be required to file reports of unexpended contributions if an officeholder, I retain political contributions, interest or other income from political corpolitical contributions or interest or other income from political contributions. , after filing the last required report as Si gnature of Officeholder
+I do retain assets purchased with political contributions or interest or other income for that I may not convert assets purchased with political contributions or interest or oth personal use.
+I also understand that I must dispose of assets purchased with politic requirements of Election Code, § 254.204. er income from political contributions to • Signature of Candidate 5 EHOLDER uplete this section only if you are an officeholder •• I am aware that I remain subject to filing requirements applicable to an officeholder who file.
+I am also aware that I will be required to file reports of unexpended contributions is an officeholder, I retain political contributions, interest or other income from political contributions or interest or other income from political contributions. f, after filing the last required report as Signature of Officeholder